philippjh/exemcl/README.md

 pip install exemcl
 ```

+This package is built using CUDA 11.2.
+If you are experiencing driver or library version mismatch errors, please update your CUDA runtime version to be at least 11.2 first.

 Windows builds are currently **not** provided.
 Please resort to installation from source, if you are using Windows.

 ## Install from source